How to Size a Solar PV System for Your Home

 - Decide on a budget for your system.

 - Find a system that satisfies your power requirements, but still fits within your space restrictions.
-This will determine if you need a roof-mounted or ground-mounted system, and if eligible for a solar roof shingle system.
+This will determine if you need a roof-mounted or ground-mounted system, and if you’re eligible for a solar roof shingle system.

 When purchasing a PV system bear in mind that warranties vary between 10 to 25 years.
 If you don’t have the funds to purchase a longer lasting system, make sure it will at least payback your initial investment in energy savings.
 Also, remember to look into the many incentives that your government offers.
 Switch to solar and every time you look up at the sun you’ll have yet another reason to thank it.